menep/datetimenotes/README.md

 # Notes on DateTime

-- Store DateTime on the server in UTC
+- Server: store DateTime in UTC